dfinity/interface-spec/spec/index.md

 :::

 Given a subnet ID as input, this method returns a collection of metrics for the given subnet (field `metrics`) and a timestamp provided in nanoseconds since 1970-01-01 (field `timestamp_nanos`) at which the metrics are sampled.
+This timestamp is the earliest timestamp after the requested timestamp (field `requested_timestamp_nanos`) for which the metrics are available.

 A single metric entry is of an enumeration type with a single variant (in the future, more variants might be added):